MVFarinas/Personal-Site/README.md

 # Mark Farinas Portfolio
 This minimalist portfolio showcases me- my experiences, projects, passions, and more.

-Stylistically, it pays homage to the 2000 film,American Psycho, and its infamous business card scene.
+Stylistically, it pays homage to the 2000 film, American Psycho, and its infamous business card scene.

 ## Prerequisites
 - Node.js